XpressAI/xircuits.io/docs/tutorials/AutoML/PycaretNLP.md

 ![TSNE_NLP](pycaret_images/TSNE_NLP.png)

-6. Lastly, `SaveModelNLP` This component saves the transformation pipeline and trained model object into the current working directory as a pickle file for later use.
+6. Lastly, `SaveModelNLP`: This component saves the transformation pipeline and trained model object into the current working directory as a pickle file for later use.

 ##  Pycaret AutoML Model Tuning